ysig/GraKeL/dev/_sources/user_manual/make_your_own_kernel.rst.txt

 Write your own kernel
 =====================

-As mentioned before on the :ref:`longer_introduction`, each kernel imported from the :code:`GraphKernel` decorator and found inside :code:`grakel.kernels` sub-package, inherits the :code:`Kernel` class found there.
+As mentioned before on the :ref:`longer_introduction`, each kernel imported from the :code:`GraphKernel` generic wrapper and found inside :code:`grakel.kernels` sub-package, inherits the :code:`Kernel` class found there.
 In order to write any kernel that will be integrated (see :ref:`contributing`), in our package we would like the user to inherit that class.
 This may seem restricting but is not.
 We will try to demonstrate this in the